amoebaliz/ccs-share/compile/README.md

 # Comprehensive compiling info: [MOM6-examples wiki](https://github.com/NOAA-GFDL/MOM6-examples/wiki/Getting-started#compiling-the-models)

-The following example is for the NEP regional model (as of 6-23-2021) and may not be relevant for all computing systems
+The following example is for the CCS regional model (as of 6-23-2021) and may not be relevant for all computing systems

 ## Clone MOM6-examples respository